junxit/us-congress-bills-112/metadata.md

 - 2012-01-23 — Senate amendment proposed (on the floor): Amendment SA 1468 proposed by Senator Durbin for Senator Klobuchar.(consideration: CR S47-48; text: CR S47-48)
 - 2012-01-23 — Senate amendment submitted
 - 2012-01-23 — The committee reported amendment is agreed to by Unanimous Consent and considered as original text.
+- 2012-01-24 — Message on Senate action sent to the House.
+- 2012-01-24 — Received in the House.
+- 2012-01-24 — Referred to the Committee on Transportation and Infrastructure, and in addition to the Committees on Natural Resources, and the Budget, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2012-01-24 — Referred to the Committee on Transportation and Infrastructure, and in addition to the Committees on Natural Resources, and the Budget, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2012-01-24 — Referred to the Committee on Transportation and Infrastructure, and in addition to the Committees on Natural Resources, and the Budget, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.